Trade directory · Montgomery metro · Alabama

 Submit application

-File application with Alabama Board of Electrical Contractors including experience verification, references, and $75 fee.
+File application with Alabama Board of Electrical Contractors including proof of experience, education transcripts, and application fee of $100.

 02/06